 How should I manage VPNs on multiple devices?

 Keep a simple, consistent policy: know which devices are personal vs. work-owned, remove AOVPN where appropriate, and use a single trusted consumer VPN for personal use if you want manual control.
 Document settings and keep track of which devices have which profiles.
-Vpn for edge free
+Edge vpn mod apk 1.1.5

 What should I consider before disabling Always On VPN on work devices?